aiidateam/aiida-core/docs/source/developer_guide/plugins/new_system.rst

 Sharing of workflows and extensions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A workflow or extension is written as a python package, distributed as a zip source archive, python "egg" or PyPI package.
+A workflow or extension is written as a python package, distributed as a zip source archive, python ``egg`` or PyPI package.
 There is extensive documentation available for how to distribute python packages `here <https://packaging.python.org/>`_.

 Ease of use
 ^^^^^^^^^^^